Content studio and content creation

 Figure 4.
 The target for your first content type

-Back to your preferred editor, make sure you’re in the project folder (myproject/) that you created in a previous chapter.
+Back to your preferred editor, make sure you’re in the project folder (myapp/) that you created in a previous chapter.
 All paths will be relative to this root folder.

 1. Create a directory for content types: src/main/resources/site/content-types/.
 XP is quite particular about project folder structure, so you need to put content types right where it expects to find them.